TimVanMourik/Porcupine/docs/_documentation/2_nipype_2_selecting_files.md

 disk again.

 ## Writing outputs to disk using `DataSink`
-Well, actually, all results from your pipeline are actually (almost always) already on your hard-drive, but they're stored in an inconvenient place (somewhere buried deep in your 'temporary files' folder).
+Well, actually, all results from your pipeline are (almost always) already on your hard-drive, but they're stored in an inconvenient place (somewhere buried deep in your 'temporary files' folder).
 You probably want to copy these files to a more convenient location.
 This you can do with Nipype's `DataSink` interface.

 If you initialize a `DataSink` node in Porcupine, however, you'll see that it lacks any input-ports!
 To sink our results (i.e. the registration matrices) to